tokio-rs/tokio/tokio-trace/README.md

 subscriber as the default.
 Any trace events generated outside the context of a subscriber will not be collected.

 The executable itself may use the `tokio-trace` crate to instrument itself as well.

+The [`tokio-trace-nursery`] repository contains less stable crates designed to be used with the `tokio-trace` ecosystem.
+It includes a collection of `Subscriber` implementations, as well as utility and adapter crates.

 [`log`]: https://docs.rs/log/0.4.6/log/